Kerygma: Importance of the Kerygma according to the Catholic Church

 The Catholic Church has emphasized the kerygma in its teaching and work of evangelization, identifying it as "the center of all evangelizing activity and all efforts at Church renewal," according to Pope Francis in his programmatic document, Evangelii Gaudium, the Joy of the Gospel which is on the "Proclamation of the Gospel in Today's World."
 He formulated the kergyma as “Jesus Christ loves you; he gave his life to save you; and now he is living at your side every day to enlighten, strengthen and free you.”

-Pope Francis emphasized that the kergyma is not only first in the chronological sense, but it is "first in a qualitative sense because it is the principal proclamation, the one which we must hear again and again in different ways, the one which we must announce one way or another throughout the process of catechesis, at every level and moment...Nothing is more solid, profound, secure, meaningful and wisdom-filled than that initial proclamation.
+Pope Francis emphasized that the kerygma is not only first in the chronological sense, but it is "first in a qualitative sense because it is the principal proclamation, the one which we must hear again and again in different ways, the one which we must announce one way or another throughout the process of catechesis, at every level and moment...Nothing is more solid, profound, secure, meaningful and wisdom-filled than that initial proclamation.
 All Christian formation consists of entering more deeply into the kerygma, which is reflected in and constantly illumines, the work of catechesis, thereby enabling us to understand more fully the significance of every subject which the latter treats."

-In his Exhortation to the youth, Christus Vivit, Christ is Alive, Pope Francis emphasize "what is essential", which is called "the three great truths that all of us need constantly to keep hearing": (1) God loves you: "At every moment, you are infinitely loved;" (2) Christ, out of love, sacrificed himself completely in order to save you: Christ "continues to save and redeem us by the power of his total self-surrender.
+In his Exhortation to the youth, Christus Vivit, Christ is Alive, Pope Francis emphasized "what is essential", which is called "the three great truths that all of us need constantly to keep hearing": (1) God loves you: "At every moment, you are infinitely loved;" (2) Christ, out of love, sacrificed himself completely in order to save you: Christ "continues to save and redeem us by the power of his total self-surrender.
 Look to his cross;" (3) Christ is alive!
 "Alive, he can be present in your life at every moment."